 What is Pupil Premium Plus funding?

 Pupil Premium Plus (PP+) funding is additional funding in place to support children in care, or previously in care.
 It currently stands at £2345 per pupil per year, and while it is not ring-fenced for individual pupils, there are lots of different ways in which this money can be spent to benefit the cohort for which it is intended (which can often also benefit a wider cohort along the way).

 It's important to note that in order for schools to receive funding (for a child who was previously in care), the correct status must be declared within the October census.
 Schools should invite parent/carers to come forward and show the required evidence for eligibility to ensure the school doesn't miss out on receiving this additional funding.

 I recommend schools work closely with parent/carers to discuss ideas and plans for PP+ spend where possible.
-Staff training and development is one effective area for legitimate spend, but there are lots of other ways it can be used - see p4 and p5 of this PAC-UK leaflet for ideas (note dates/figures out of date).
+Staff training and development is one effective area for legitimate spend, but there are lots of other ways it can be used - download my FREE guide here for some ideas.